paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 I think that everyone should be able to feel undaunted about giving a talk to their peers, knowing that they have the support of the room.
-The benefits of a no-heckling policy far outweigh the weight of any charges of being a [killjoy][].
+The benefits of a no-heckling policy far outweigh any charges of being a [killjoy][].

 ### Speaker Issues